 Watch my YouTube Video of my Alta Women’s Ski Camp

 My Goals for the Alta Lodge Women’s Ski Camp

-The Alta Lodge has been offering these intermediate/advanced women’s ski camps for the past 6 years, and there were about 25 women participating.
-Before arriving at the camp, we were asked to fill out a questionnaire where we were asked about our goals for the camp and our current skill level.
+Before arriving at the camp, the 25 women in my group were all asked to fill out a questionnaire about our goals for the camp and our current skill level.

 Alta Lodge Women’s Ski Camp Instruction